webtorrent/bittorrent-tracker/README.md

 statistics about the torrent.
 The response includes a peer list that helps the client participate in the torrent.

-Also see [BitTorrent DHT](https://github.com/feross/bittorrent-dht).
+Also see [bittorrent-dht](https://github.com/feross/bittorrent-dht).
 This module is used by [WebTorrent](http://webtorrent.io).

 ## install